New guidance counselor Emily Branch is enthusiastic about the opportunities and experiences that come with supporting students at a large school.

 While Branch enjoys connecting with the staff and discovering the unique character of each classroom, she also values the quieter day-to-day impact she can make as a guidance counselor.
 She believes that not every action needs to be monumental, taking pride in the smaller, while still significant, contributions she makes.

-“[I just want] to be a listening ear for a lot of students, be a supporting hand for [students] so they know they know that my door is always open,” Branch said.
+“[I just want] to be a listening ear for a lot of students, be a supporting hand for [students] so they know that my door is always open,” Branch said.
 “I’m here to stay.”

 Recognizing that her students have cycled through several guidance counselors, Branch strives to build connections with each one of them to ensure they feel comfortable and included.